|SSM Cardinal Glennon Children's Medical Center|

-Other eye conditions require immediate attention, such as retinopathy of prematurity (a disease that affects the eyes of premature babies) and those associated with a family history, including:
+Other eye conditions need immediate attention, such as retinopathy of prematurity (a disease that affects the eyes of premature babies) and those associated with a family history, including:

 Be sure to talk to your doctor if your child is at risk for any of these conditions.

 Glasses and Contacts

 Kids of all ages — even babies — can wear glasses and contacts.

 Keep these tips in mind for kids who wear glasses:

 Babies born with congenital cataracts may need to have the cataracts surgically removed during the first few weeks of life.
 Some wear contact lenses after cataract surgery.

 Around age 10, kids may want to get contact lenses for cosmetic reasons or if they play sports.
 To wear contacts, a child will need to know how to insert and remove lenses properly, take them out as required, and clean them as recommended by the doctor.
 Contact lens problems are almost always due to poor habits and bad hygiene.